kamrankrusttec/coincalc/README.md

-This project resolves the coin-changing problem using the "highest value coin used first" principle (properties file included).
+This project resolves the coin-changing problem using the "highest value coin used first" principle.

 It covers both approaches,